rtm/upward/doc/design.md

 Upward does not claim to be an application framework.
 It is an application layer.
 The organization of application data, application logic, and application display is fundamentally up to the individual developer.
 However, Upward does offer a minimal MVC framework which is mainly a set of concepts and principles and bits of sugar.
 For details, see `Mvc.md`.

 In the Upward MVC model, a "view" has no special meaning.
 It is not a special class with a special `render` method invoked at special times by some special superstructure.
 Any function which returns a DOM element can be considered a view.
-Nor does "model" have any special meaning.
+A "model" also does not have any special meaning.
 Any upwardable object can be considered a model.
-"Controller" also has no special meaning.
+A "controller" also has no special meaning.
 Any object providing methods can be considered a controller.

 However, to make it easier to follow an MVC approach, and to promote MVC practices, Upward offers a minimal set of APIs to make MVC more convenient.
 The primary interface is `makeView`, which can be imported from `'src/Upw/Mvc'`, and takes a view function and a controller function (a function which creates a controller), returning a function which can be invoked with a model to create a view.